Current DACA Updates

 USCIS will only make decisions on Renewal DACA applications.
 USCIS has concluded that this means only renewals filed where the application was either:

 If your DACA status expired more than a year ago, USCIS considers your application a Renewal as Initial and will treat the application as subject to the permanent injunction.
-In other words, USCIS not make decisions on Renewal as Initial applications while it waits until court processes play out.
+In other words, USCIS will not make decisions on Renewal as Initial applications while it waits until court processes play out.

-If you had an Initial application or a Renewal as Initial application pending on July 16, 2021, USCIS will not make a decision on your application.
-These applications will remain pending, and USCIS will not refund fees.
+If you had an Initial application or a Renewal as Initial application pending on July 16, 2021, USCIS will not

 On September 10, 2021, the Biden Administration filed a Notice of Appeal in the Texas II litigation.
-The case is currently before the Fifth Circuit.
+The

 NWIRP submitted comments to the proposed rule, which you can read here.